 Introduction to the NISP RMF A&A Process CS150.16

 Description: This course introduces the National Industrial Security Program (NISP) Assessment and Authorization (A&A) Process.
-The course provides training on the policies and standards used to protect information within computer systems in support of the Defense Security Service's (DSS) mission.
+The course provides training on the policies and standards used to protect information within computer systems in support of the Defense Counterintelligence and Security Agency's (DSS) mission.
 In addition, the course identifies and defines the government and contractor roles and responsibilities.
 It also includes the Risk Management Framework as it relates to the A&A Process.

 Course Resources: Access this course's resources